Skip to content

 Different countries have different sockets so check what you need before you travel.
 If you do happen to forget many hotels will often have spare adapters to lend guests, although they may require you to pay a deposit.

-Check out my review of this great travel adapter which also has 4 USB connections or just click below to buy it directly on Amazon.
+(Check out my review of this great travel adapter which also has 4 USB connections)

 Travel Essentials